 - 1. Open a new Verilog-A design using menu File | New Verilog-A then enter the lines above.
 (This will copy and paste from the PDF OK, but be aware that in general copying and pasting ASCII text from PDFs can result in strange problems.
 In particular, watch out for '-' characters.
 These aren't always what they seem.) - 2.
 Save to a file called hello_world.va - 3.
 Open an empty schematic sheet. - 4.
 Save the schematic to any file name. - 5.
 Select menu Verilog-A | Construct Verilog-A Symbol - 6.
-Navigate to the file you created in step 2 above - 7.
-Select OK - 8.
+Navigate to the file you created in step 2 above - Select OK.
+You will see a message box pop up advising about a feature that allows the symbol to be defined in the Verilog-A module.
+We will show you this feature in a later example.
+Check the Don't show this message again box the Close. - 8.
 Place symbol that is created.
 It's just a box with no pins - 9.
 Setup a transient analysis with any stop time you like - 10.
 Run simulation